-- (a) The RCC shall contact the appropriate CAMS.
-CAMS units should be contacted based on the satellite region of the broadcast.
-CAMSLANT for AOR-E and AOR-W and CAMSPAC for POR. - (b) The appropriate CAMS shall troubleshoot the receiver system and CGMS backside.
-CAMS personnel will manually push through any messages that are not automatically forwarded.
-CAMS personnel will notify the RCC if the message was not received. - (c) If a message is not received, or was apparently not broadcast, the RCC shall cancel the broadcast and draft a new message for broadcast. - (d) If the second broadcast is not received, the RCC shall contact the U.S. INMARSAT provider's customer care to troubleshoot problems with the web service.
-Area Command Centers and Commandant (CG-SAR) should be notified of any major problems with the web service. - 2.3.4.4 Canceling Messages.
-The web service is set up to cancel messages after the Repeat count expires.
+- (a) The RCC shall contact COMMCOM. - (b) COMMCOM shall troubleshoot the receiver system and CGMS backside.
+COMMCOM personnel will manually push through any messages that are not automatically forwarded.
+COMMCOM personnel will notify the RCC if the message was not received. - (c) If a message is not received, or was apparently not broadcast, the RCC shall cancel the broadcast and draft a new message for broadcast. - (d) If the second broadcast is not received, the RCC shall contact the U.S. INMARSAT provider's customer care to troubleshoot problems with the web service.
+Area

+Command Centers and Commandant (CG-SAR) should be notified of any major problems with the web service.

+- Canceling Messages.
+The web service is set up to cancel messages after the Repeat count 2.3.4.3 expires.
 It is the responsibility of the RCC to ensure the message was actually cancelled.
 Cancellation of messages should be verified under Delivery Status on the web page and by monitoring the messages broadcast over the satellite.
 The Rep # should not exceed the Repeat Count in the original message.
 If a message does not auto cancel correctly, or if a case ends prior to the all repeats being broadcast, the message shall be cancelled using the cancel option on the delivery status screen.
-In addition, a cancellation message shall be broadcast to insure that the mariner is aware that a SAR situation no longer exists, requires their assistance, or a case has been suspended pending further developments.
-This message shall be sent with the same priority as the initial SafetyNET message.
+In addition, a cancellation message shall be broadcast to insure that the mariner is aware that a SAR situation no longer exists, requires their assistance, or a case has been suspended pending further This message shall be sent with the same priority as the initial SafetyNET message.
 The MSG # that appears on the monitored copy of the SafetyNet message should be used to reference the message being canceled.
 Do not use the MRN # assigned by the web page.
 For sample messages, see Section C.4 of Appendix C. Sending a cancellation message will not auto select the cancel option.
-Ensure the message is no longer being broadcast using the cancel option before broadcasting a cancellation message. - 2.3.4.5 Back-up Monitoring.
+Ensure the message is no longer being broadcast using the cancel option before broadcasting a cancellation message. - 2.3.4.4 Back-up Monitoring.
 If the Coast Guard monitoring system for SafetyNET is not operational, the National Geospatial Intelligence Agency (NGA) will provide forwarding services via e-mail.